Bhoza/alx-system_engineering-devops/0x00-shell_basics/README.md

 15th script is made to create a script that copiers all html files that have the .html extension to the parent directory ,but only vopy files that did not exist or are new than the ones in the parent directory
-16th script is made to move all files beginning with an uppercase letter to the directory /tmp/u 17th script is made to delete all files that end with the ~ character in the current directory
+16th script is made to move all files beginning with an uppercase letter to the directory /tmp/u 17th script is made to delete all files that end with the ~ character in the current directory 18th script is made to create directories welcome/ welcome/to/ and welcome/to/school in the current directory